dobots/rur-builder/README.md

 rur-builder -i MyModule.idl -p /usr/share/rur/backends -b rur_main_impl -m yarp -o MyModule.cpp
 ```

-Optional port options:
-By adding a comment "// middleware <middleware>" above the a port definition in the IDL file, the middleware for that port can be specified.
+Optionally, the middleware for a single port can be specified by adding a comment above the a port definition in the IDL file.
 Example:
 ```c++
 // middleware yarp
 // Input from microphone in the form of an array